 8. Quiet and crepuscular

-Being quiet, rabbits won’t disturb the neighbours or disrupt your Zoom call.
-They are also crepuscular, meaning that they are most active early in the morning and at dusk, fitting in with our human schedules (more or less!)
+Quiet by nature, rabbits won’t disturb the neighbours or disrupt your Zoom call.
+They are also crepuscular, meaning that they are most active early in the morning and at dusk, fitting in with our human schedules-more or less!

 9. Herbivores

 If you are concerned about sustainability or keen to avoid handling meat-based products, rabbits are an ideal choice.
-Their herbivorous rabbit diet should consist of an unlimited quantity of good quality hay like Science Selective Timothy Hay and a carefully measured portion of high fibre, no added sugar, plant-based nuggets such as Science Selective Adult Rabbit Food, together with a handful of leafy greens.
+Their herbivorous rabbit diet should consist of an unlimited quantity of good-quality hay such as Science Selective Timothy Hay and a carefully measured portion of high fibre, no added sugar, plant-based nuggets such as Science Selective Adult Rabbit Food, together with a handful of leafy greens.

 10. Why not rescue a rabbit?